Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2018-02-28-spherical-caps.md

 </div>

-These findings reinforce the idea that symmetry breaking is crucial for the development of all living organisms---paper available online soon!
+These findings reinforce the idea that symmetry breaking is crucial for the development of all living organisms---paper's available online soon!